Ransom E. Olds: Racing

 Olds was also famous for his auto racing on the beaches of Florida at Ormond and Daytona.
 He had the first timed run on the beach in a solo run sometime between 1894 and 1897.
 In 1896 or 1897, rich automobile pioneers Olds and Alexander Winton (Winton Motor Carriage Company) staged an unofficial event; Winton beat Olds by 0.20 second.

 Politics

 Olds was a Republican and served as a delegate from Michigan's 6th District to the 1908 Republican National Convention, which nominated William Howard Taft for president.

 Residence

 In the early 1900s, Olds built an elaborate Queen Anne-style mansion on South Washington Avenue in Lansing.
 Among the home's many technological innovations was a turntable in the garage which allowed Olds to pull in at night and leave again the next morning without driving in reverse.
 The mansion was demolished in 1966 to make way for Interstate 496, which was then named for Olds himself.
 The architectural drawings of that house are in the archives of the State of Michigan.

 Honors

 He was inducted into the Automotive Hall of Fame in 1946.

-Post-humous
+Posthumous

 In 1992, the family's mausoleum was vandalized and remains were taken.